Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

    iteration.

 <br />
-After the conversion from the `for-each` iteration to a [Lambda Expressions] we have:
+Then after the conversion from the `for-each` iteration to a [Lambda Expressions] we have:
 ```java
 public class GamePresenter implements Initializable, IActionConfiguration, IRegisterActions {